BoldGrid/boldgrid-theme-framework/boldgrid-theme-framework/README.md

 * New Feature: Added config for BGTFW Version.
 * Update: If any colors aren't found before compile, don't attempt to compile the scss.
 * Bug Fix: Attachment pages need container classes.
+* Update: Only recommending plugins, and updating verbiage to reflect that.

 ### 1.2.4 ###
 * Bug Fix: Fixing issue causing masonry galleries to not display.